deepgram-devs/deepgram-cli-legacy/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/@deepgram/cli.svg)](https://npmjs.org/package/@deepgram/cli)
 [![License](https://img.shields.io/npm/l/@deepgram/cli.svg)](https://github.com/lukeocodes/deepgram-cli/blob/main/package.json)

+## This project is in active development and commands are likely to change without warning or deprecation.

 This is the Deepgram CLI.
 It is used to interact with the Deepgram API from the command line.
 It is built using [oclif](https://oclif.io/).

 For more about Deepgram see https://www.deepgram.com.